zhengyishen0/zhengyishen0.github.io/_posts/2023-08-16-show-your-work.md

 "Be on the lookout for voids that you can fill with your own efforts, no matter how bad they are at first.
 Don’t worry, for now, about how you’ll make money or a career off it."

-The best way to get started on the path to sharing your work is to think about what you want to learn, and make a commitment to learning it in front of others. (#30daychallenge)
+"The best way to get started on the path to sharing your work is to think about what you want to learn, and make a commitment to learning it in front of others. (#30daychallenge)"

 #### Share Your Attribution